AmberEngine/confectionary-confetti/README.md

     config = Confetti(confetti_key='YourKey')
 ```

 ## Choose a path.
-Your path will be appended to the namespacing path of your application's parameters, i.e. /<confetti_key>/<confetti_path>/<parameter_name>.
+Your path will be appended to the namespacing path of your application's parameters, i.e. /<confetti_key>/<confetti_path>. e.g. /YourKey/Your/Path.
 If you don't choose a path, the default value is the name of the Confetti class.

 ### Override the Confetti class and use MyApp as the default.
 ```python